dotnet/csharpstandard/standard/expressions.md

 The operation is evaluated as follows:

-1. If `E` is an anonymous function or method group, a compile-time error occurs
+1. If `E` is an anonymous function or method group, a compile-time error occurs.
 1. If `E` is the `null` literal, or if the value of `E` is `null`, the result is `false`.
 1. Otherwise:
 1. Let `R` be the runtime type of `E`.